-The new Hublot Classic Fusion Bol d’Or Mirabaud automatic chronograph watch (Ref.
-521.NQ.1717.QR.BOM14) is a very nice take on the Swiss brand’s iconic Classis Fusion collection.
-While the differences with other models in the range seem to be only cosmetic, the choice of materials and the way they are put together makes a very strong impression.
+This Hublot Classic Fusion Bol d’Or Mirabaud (Ref.
+521.NQ.1717.QR.BOM14) is a nice take on the their iconic Classis Fusion collection.
+While the differences with other models in the range are only cosmetic, the choice of materials and the way they are put together make a strong impression.
 As usual, Hublot will severely limit its total production volume in order to make it a ‘real’ rarity.

-It looks like the young Swiss brand has finally managed to produce a version of its (somewhat tiring in its repetitiveness) design that not only looks cool, but is actually quite exciting.
-While the basic shape of the timekeeper seems to be identical to that of other members of their growing Classic Fusion family, this new Hublot Classic Fusion Bol d’Or Mirabaud limited edition model delivers a very nice combination of materials and textures that make this gadget shine in all meanings of this word.
+It looks like the young Swiss brand has finally managed to produce a version of its (somewhat tiring in its repetitiveness) design that not only looks cool but is actually quite exciting.
+While the basic shape of the timekeeper is identical to that of other members of their growing Classic Fusion family, this new Hublot Classic Fusion Bol d’Or Mirabaud limited edition model delivers a nice combination of materials and textures that make this gadget shine in all meanings of this word.

 Of course, measuring 45 millimeters in diameter, the watch is massive, but so are other members of the Classic Fusion collection, so there is nothing to complain here about: you either take it or leave it, it is that simple.
 Have in mind, however, that the timepiece was designed to be beautiful, not ergonomic.
 Although the choice of metal makes the chronograph quite light, the shape of its case and the form of its lugs does not make this gadget terribly comfortable per se, but if you happen to own a thin and narrower than usual wrist, there is a good chance that fairly soon you will course the day you bought one.

 Even if you seriously plan to order the Bol d’Or Mirabaud on-line, don’t be shy and pay a visit to your local Hublot boutique and try it or some other member of the family on your hand.
 Better safe than sorry, you know.